energizer91/smart-request-balancer/README.md

 For that purpose you can configure `overall` rule in config and set `ignoreOverallOverheat` to false.

 ### Debug
-In order to debug queue you can use enviroment variable `DEBUG=smart-request-balancer`.
+In order to debug queue you can use environment variable `DEBUG=smart-request-balancer`.

 ### Other usages
 You can use this queue not only for API requests.
 This library can also be used for any routines which should be